gdg-x/frisbee/README.md

 Frisbee is a community effort and we appreciate the help of everyone who wants to help improve the App:

-Become a tester and VIP user by joining the G+ community https://plus.google.com/communities/100423211916386801761.
+Become a tester and VIP user by joining the [G+ Frisbee community] (https://plus.google.com/communities/100423211916386801761).

 Check http://github.com/gdg-x for more information about all development activities around GDGs.

 Development